catamphetamine/write-excel-file/README.md

 * `alignVertical: string` — Vertical alignment of cell content.
 Available values: `"top"`, `"center"`, `"bottom"`.

+* `height: number` — Row height, in "points".

+* `span: number` — Column span.
+Even if a cell spans several columns, you still have to provide a value for every cell in every row and column.

+* `rowSpan: number` — Row span.
+Even if a cell spans several rows, you still have to provide a value for every cell in every row and column.

 * `wrap: boolean` — Set to `true` to ["wrap"](https://www.excel-easy.com/examples/wrap-text.html) text when it overflows the cell.

 * `fontWeight: string` — Can be used to print text in bold.
 Available values: `"bold"`.